 15. Reinstall the dipstick and clean any residual oil that may have spilled.

 16. Start the engine and allow it to idle for 1 to 2 minutes.

 17. Stop the engine and inspect for leaks.

 18. Check the oil level and add oil as needed to bring the level to the upper mark on the dipstick.

-19. Dispose of the used filter and oil properly.
+19. Dispose of the used oil properly.

 For more information, see your authorized Polaris Dealer.
 Find a dealer near you with the Dealer Locator.

 Maintenance tips, procedures and specifications can be found in your Owner's Manual.

 To find diagrams and replacement part numbers, use the online parts catalog.